aseeeem/bodycount-angularjs/README.md

 # Welcome to the Image Based Population Counter Angular2 based web application

-The main goal for this application was to asnychronously load data from a JSON file and display that for a user to see
+The main goal for this application was to asnychronously load data from a JSON file and display that for a user to see Due to complications within the team, I ended up having to write this overnight.
+Take that for what it is!
+Maybe one day I'll take another look at it.

 # Some dependencies not installed automatically: